 - People on probation have waived their Fourth Amendment rights.
 They can legally be searched at any time for anything.

-Our Nashville defense lawyers are experienced in protecting clients from violations of their constitutional rights, including circumstances involving:
+Our Nashville search & seizure lawyers are experienced in protecting clients from violations of their constitutional rights, including circumstances involving:

 - Traffic Stops: If the officer asks permission to search your car without a warrant, politely refuse.

 - Search of Home or Business: If authorities arrive at your home or place of business without a warrant, do not permit them to search the property.
 If they do have a warrant, you must allow them to search for the specific items named in the search warrant.
 In either case, it is important to contact an attorney as soon as possible.